MedMA07/GhostChat-Encrypted-Grid-ESP32/README.md

 ---

-## 💡 Idea & Concept
+# 💡 Idea & Concept

+> ⚠️ * The idea, architecture, and design of this project are entirely mine.
+The system logic, communication protocol, UI concept, and overall structure were all planned and thought through by me from scratch.
+The code was generated with the help of AI based on my exact specifications and requirements — every decision, every feature, every detail was defined by me.
-> ⚠️ **This project was fully designed and architected by me.** The logic, the system structure, the protocol design, the UI concept — everything was thought through before a single line was written.
-This documentation exists so others can understand the thinking behind it, not just copy-paste code.
+This documentation exists so others can understand the thinking and reasoning behind the project, not just read code.

 The idea is simple but powerful: